0100101001010000/PyTechnicalIndicators/README.md

 __Parameters:__

--_prices:_ list of floats or ints with oldest values at position 0 and newest value in position n -_alpha_nominator:_ float or int, can be 0, but it isn't recommended.
+- _prices:_ list of floats or ints with oldest values at position 0 and newest value in position n
+- _alpha_nominator:_ float or int, can be 0, but it isn't recommended.
--_alpha_denominator:_ float or int, can be 0
+- _alpha_denominator:_ float or int, can be 0

 __Example:__
 ```python